 The most common genetic disease in North European populations, with a gene frequency as high as 1 in 8, hereditary hemochromatosis, or iron overload disease, causes the iron from a person’s diet to accumulate in the body’s organs.
 Over a lifetime and without treatment, serious and even fatal health effects can result.
 The National Screening Committee’s most recent review of the evidence for screening for haemochromatosis (to be reviewed in 2005) concluded that screening should not be recommended.

 Currently in the UK there is no organised screening programme for prostate cancer but an informed choice programme "Prostate Cancer Risk Management" has been introduced.
 Its aim is to ensure that men who are concerned about the risk of prostate cancer receive clear and balanced information about the advantages and disadvantages of the PSA test and treatment for prostate cancer.
 This will help men decide whether they want to have the test.
 General Practitioners have received advice about counselling and supplies of patient information sheets.
-There is also an online decision aid called PROSDEX that describes the facts clearly and will help you understand the advantages and disadvantages of having your PSA measured.
 For further information see the NHS Cancer Screening Website.

 While not recommended as a general screen, screening for tuberculosis is usually recommended based on known risk factors.